w3c/wcag-act-rules/content/image-button-accessible-name-59796f.md

 ### Accessible Name

-The programmatically determined name of a user interface element that is [included in the accessibility tree](#included-in-the-accessibility-tree).
+The _accessible name_ is the programmatically determined name of a user interface element that is [included in the accessibility tree](#included-in-the-accessibility-tree).

 The accessible name is calculated using the [accessible name and description computation](https://www.w3.org/TR/accname).

 For native markup languages, such as HTML and SVG, additional information on how to calculate the accessible name can be found in [HTML Accessibility API Mappings 1.0, Accessible Name and Description Computation (working draft)](https://www.w3.org/TR/html-aam/#accessible-name-and-description-computation) and [SVG Accessibility API Mappings, Name and Description (working draft)](https://www.w3.org/TR/svg-aam/#mapping_additional).

-**Note**: As per the [accessible name and description computation](https://www.w3.org/TR/accname), each element always has an accessible name.
+**Note:** As per the [accessible name and description computation](https://www.w3.org/TR/accname), each element always has an accessible name.
 When no accessible name is provided, the element will nonetheless be assigned an empty (`""`) one.

-**Note**: As per the [accessible name and description computation](https://www.w3.org/TR/accname), accessible names are [flat string](https://www.w3.org/TR/accname-1.1/#terminology) trimmed of leading and trailing whitespace.
+**Note:** As per the [accessible name and description computation](https://www.w3.org/TR/accname), accessible names are [flat string](https://www.w3.org/TR/accname-1.1/#terminology) trimmed of leading and trailing whitespace.
 Notably, it is not possible for a non-empty accessible name to be composed only of whitespace since these must be trimmed.

 #### Accessibility Support